Choose Your (ECT) Help Topic Below

-So, An (ECT) sensor, is used to measure the temperature of the coolant.
-Consequently, Giving an indication of how much heat the engine is giving off.
-Furthermore, The sensor works with the vehicle’s (ECU), continually monitoring the temperature of the coolant.
+So, An Engine Coolant Temperature sensor; is used to measure the temperature of the coolant.
+Consequently, Giving an indication of; how much heat the engine is giving off.
+Furthermore, The sensor works with the vehicle’s (ECU); continually monitoring the temperature of the coolant.
 Finally, Making sure the engine is running at the optimum temperature.

 Finally, The (ECU) uses this reading to:

-But, Like any component under the hood, (ECT) sensors can develop faults over time.
-A faulty sensor can lead to a range of problems developing, including overheating and poor engine performance.
-That’s why it’s important to know how to spot the signs of a faulty or failing temperature sensor.
-Before, It can cause further problems which could prove more expensive to fix.
+But, Like any component under the hood; (ECT) sensors can develop faults over time.
+A faulty sensor can lead to a range of problems; including overheating and poor engine performance.
+That’s why it’s important to know how; to spot the signs of a; faulty or failing temperature sensor.
+Before, It can cause further problems; which could prove more expensive to fix.

-Start by having a look at the unit itself to check its condition.
-Because, As sensors/gaskets/connectors can develop cracks with extended use and continual temperature cycling.
-While a visual check can help to diagnose some faults, not all problems with a (ECT) show visible symptoms.
+Start by having a look at; the unit itself to check its condition.
+While a visual check can help to diagnose some faults; not all problems with a (ECT) show visible symptoms.

-Finally, If your vehicle has starting problems and the “check engine” light doesn’t come on; you may have a bad engine coolant temperature sensor (ECT).
+Finally, If your vehicle has starting problems and the “check engine” light doesn’t come on; you may have a bad (ECT) sensor.